Giving Pledge or Purpose Pledge?

 The Scale Problem

-Philanthropy can fund experiments, pilots, and innovation, but solving systemic problems like climate change, inequality, or public health requires mobilizing the vastly larger pool of capital embedded in the economy.
+Scale is another critical issue.
+Philanthropy can fund experiments, pilots, and innovation, but solving systemic problems like climate change, inequality, or public health requires mobilizing capital at a fundamentally different order of magnitude.
+In the US, philanthropic capital is roughly 2–3% of private sector GDP.

 From Giving Pledge to Purpose Pledge

-That’s where a different approach emerges: instead of extracting value and giving it back later, the Purpose Pledge embeds purpose into how companies operate day to day.
+That’s where a different approach emerges.
+Instead of extracting value and giving it back later, the Purpose Pledge embeds purpose into how companies operate day to day.

-Launched by a coalition of natural products companies, the Purpose Pledge defines ten commitments that touch governance, compensation, sourcing, investment, environmental practices, and community engagement.
+Launched by a coalition of natural products companies, the Purpose Pledge defines 10 commitments that touch governance, compensation, sourcing, investment, environmental practices, and community engagement.
 Companies don’t just donate to nonprofits—they invest in the stakeholders that sustain their business: employees, farmers, communities, consumers, and the environment.

 This approach changes the playbook entirely.
-The goal is alignment.
-Companies succeed financially because they take care of stakeholders, not despite it.
+The goal is alignment: companies succeed financially because they take care of stakeholders, not despite it.

 Community engagement and giving back are still part of the model, but they are measured, transparent, and can include broader investments like climate action or regenerative supply chains.
 The emphasis is on continuous, integrated responsibility, not occasional PR-driven donations.